-W e work primarily with mouse models where we can examine T cell behavior in vivo at a high resolution.
-We use transgenic and knockout mice of various flavors routinely - and are involved in generating some of our own.
-The mechanisms we study are (hopefully) relevant to a wide variety of patho-physiological contexts.
-So, depending on the specific experimental question, we have available in the lab, the following models ::
+W e work primarily with mouse models where we can examine T cell responses in vivo at a high resolution.
+Experiments in human cells and monitoring immunity in non-human primates are also used in the lab.
+We use transgenic and knockout mice of various flavors routinely - and generate some of our own.
+The mechanisms we study are relevant to a wide variety of patho-physiological contexts.
+So, depending on the specific experimental question, we may use the following mouse models available in the lab ::

 - Psoriasis / Dermatitis

 - Hyperacute rejection

 - Yellow Fever - YF17D

 - Pertussis (whole cell and acellular)